Optical Disc Archive: History and development

 2009~Current IBM/Sony stop sale of the CSM and SAIT2/LTO2 based systems, still providing service support for existing systems.

 In 2012 Optical switchover Sony released their first desktop ODA cartridge readers for consumer/prosumer desktop use (USB 3.0 Type B) during the NAB Show with the first units shipping in February 2013 shifting the PetaSite brand entirely to optical based media.

-Sony Corporation and Panasonic Corporation on announced on 10 March 2014 their cooperation in producing a new media trademarked as Archival Disc.
+Sony Corporation and Panasonic Corporation announced on 10 March 2014 their cooperation in producing a new media trademarked as Archival Disc.
 The Archival Disc media will be used in future Optical Disc Archive Media to achieve at least 12 TB of storage.

 In 2015 Sony strategically acquired Optical Archive Inc. that was owned by Frank Frankovsky, giving Sony technology for current automatic store and retrieval systems, the foundation of the modular 7U rack-mount based system PetaSite uses today.

 In 2020, Sony released the third generation system, with new 5.5 TB cartridges and an updated capability to the PetaSite ecosystem alongside desktop readers with USB Type-C 3.2 interfaces.
 The read speed is increased to 375 MB/s and the write speed (with verification on) to 187.5 MB/s.

 In 2023, the Sony web site shows all of the ODA drives and PetaSite libraries as discontinued products.

 In 2024, Sony confirmed that the product will not be further developed.